geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-small.md

 Turning the “48V” switch on sends “Phantom Power” to the XLR microphone input.
-This is required for some microphones (such as condensor microphones), and damaging to some microphones (particularly vintage ribbon microphones).
+This is required for some microphones (such as condenser microphones), and damaging to some microphones (particularly vintage ribbon microphones).

 The 2i2 has a single 48V switch that controls both channels, and the